impoldev/db-capstone-project/README.md

 ## 📦 1.
 Database

-Find the data model, png snapshots for every task and the final SQL database in the folder: **`1.
+Find the data model extracted from MySQL Workbench, png snapshots for every task and the final SQL database in the folder: **`1.
 Database`**.
 Below are all the SQL statements used in the project after building the database from the data model.

 ### ✅ SQL INSERT statements